What is a subject access request?

-Every data subject has the 'right of access', which forms a fundamental part of data protection law across the world, and is a core tenant of the European Union's Charter of Fundamental Rights.
-This gives each data subject the right to known whether an organisation is storing or processing their personal data, a right that is usually exercised through a subject access request.
+A fundamental part of many data protection laws across the world is the ‘right of access’ which every data subject has.
+This is a core tenant of the European Union’s Charter of Fundamental Rights.
+It gives each data subject the right to know when an organisation is processing or storing any of their personal data.
+This right is usually exercised through a subject access request.

-Using an SAR, an individual can request to see a copy of their data, as well as details on why that data is being processed, what type of data it is, the recipients of that data, how long it's stored, how the data was collected, and evidence to show that the data is being appropriately safeguarded.
+Through a SAR, an individual can ask to see a copy of their data, as well as information on what type of data it is, why that data is being processed, how long it’s stored, the recipients of that data, how the data was gathered, and evidence to show that it is being appropriately safeguarded.

-Unlike the Data Protection Act 1998, which allowed companies to charge up to 10 per SAR request, the General Data Protection Regulation requires all organisations to accommodate SARs for free, however, if the request is considered to be 'manifestly unfounded or excessive', they can charge reasonable admin fees.
+In contrast to the Data Protection Act 1998, which allowed businesses to charge up to £10 per SAR request, the General Data Protection Regulation requires all companies to accommodate SARs for free.
+Despite this, if the request is seen as being ‘manifestly unfounded or excessive', they are able to charge reasonable admin fees.

 It's therefore advisable for individuals to be specific in the data they are requesting.
 For example, a reasonable request might be to see a copy of CCTV footage from X location on Y date, during the hours of 13:00 and 16:00 - rather than asking for a month's worth of footage.

 As such, companies should ensure that the data they collect is stored safely and in an easily manageable format, thereby ensuring they are GDPR compliant and can facilitate subject access requests with relative ease.
-Having these processes in place will prevent an organisation coming under fire from public complaints, as the Information Commissioner's Office's official statistics show that the mishandling of subject access requests was the most complained about data protection issues by the public in 2016.
+Having these processes in place will prevent an organisation from coming under fire from public complaints - as the Information Commissioner's Office's (ICO) official statistics show, the mishandling of subject access requests was the most complained about data protection issue in 2016.

 If a company or organisation is unable to fulfil a request, an individual has the right to make a complaint to the ICO.